AnFunctionArray/cperllexer/Readme.md

 ﻿# C Parser with PCRE2

-Since no one ever has written a C parser the easy way (AKA with RegEx) I decided to do it - no hard algorithmic recursions - just plain Regex with measly one callout function which only fetch and displays named groups/diagnostics.
+Since no one ever has written a C parser the easy way (AKA with RegEx) I decided to do it - no hard algorithmic recursions - just plain Regex with measly one callout function that only fetch and displays named groups/diagnostics.

 Obviously there were some challenges - for example the first one was distinguishing between a random sequence of text and an terminated escape sequence.